 Carl Colpaert, veteran indie filmmaker and founder of Cineville, is building a “Netflix of indie streaming.”
 That means that all the films will be streamed in HDR and also be available on the web.
 Cineville currently offers 1,300 movies for rent or purchase through its mom-and-pop shops and website and has lined up more than 1,000 classic classics.

-Actors like Kevin Spacey (“Swimming With Sharks”) and Salma Hayek (“Mi Vida Loca”) got their first breaks on Cineville productions.
+With the new Netflix of indie streaming, actors like Kevin Spacey and Salma Hayek got their first breaks through Cineville productions.

 BTR: You have stayed in the indie genre for your entire career.
 Was this purposeful, and if so, why?

+Cineville has a solution for screenplay writers who want a marketplace for their work.
 BTR: You’ve said if the screenplay isn’t good, a film is not worth doing.
-Since you specialize in obscure and indie films, how do you find these screenplays?

 Carl Colpaert, veteran indie filmmaker and founder of Cineville, is building a “Netflix of indie streaming.”
 He says that 50% of his films are acquisitions while the other 50% are in-house productions.
 While not all in-house productions come from being passionately in love with filmmaking.
 However, when necessary, if the International Department feel the movies would do well commercially outside Belgium then they will be brought to life by Carl’s company.

 The film Carl Colpaert enjoyed creating the most

 I like to believe that I’m building the “Netflix of indie streaming.”
 It’s usually the next film that we’re doing!
 (Laughs).
 With Cineville I listened to what was missing in the indie film programming universe and tried to fill that.
 So coming up with films is about half entertainment, half research, sometimes both.

 Veteran indie filmmaker and founder of Cineville, Carl Colpaert, is building a Netflix for indie movies—streaming them directly on YouTube.